databrickslabs/automl-toolkit/README.md

 val pipelineModel = PipelineModel.load("tmp/predict-pipeline-1")
 val predictDf = pipelineModel.transform(data)
 ```
+This example will take the default configuration for all of the application parameters (excepting the overridden parameters in overrides Map) and execute Data Preparation tasks, Feature Vectorization, and automatic tuning of all 3 specified model types.
+At the conclusion of each run, the results and model artifacts will be logged to the mlflow location that was specified in the configuration.

+For a listing of all available parameter overrides and their functionality, see the [Developer Docs](APIDOCS.md)

 ### Inference via Mlflow Run ID
 It is also possible to use MlFlow Run ID for inference, if Mlflow logging is turned on during training.
 For usage, see [this](PIPELINE_API_DOCS.md#running-inference-pipeline-directly-against-an-mlflow-run-id-since-v061)